fix-project/fix/docs/design.md

   * A Blob is always fully-evaluated
   * A Tree is fully-evaluated if and only if any entry reachable through a (strict)<sup>\*</sup>(shallow)<sup>0 or 1</sup> path is not a Thunk.
-  * A Tag is fully-evaluated if and only if the second entry is fully-evaluated.
+  * A Tag is fully-evaluated if and only if the first entry is fully-evaluated.

 [^1]: These accessibility status are defined such that each Encode can specify which part of the Encode Tree is actually needed for